roba-6734/roba-6734/README.md

 I'm a Computer Science student interested in machine learning, and full-stack development. 🌱 I’m currently exploring NLP & Computer Vision.

-* 🤝  I'm open to collaborating on open-source projects and learn from the developer community
+* 🤝  I'm open to collaborating on open-source projects and learn from the developer community.

 ### Skills